 A system of trusting PEOPLE plus a flexible and data-driven PLATFORM is needed for next year.
 There must be data and value available at the macro and micro level of the system so every parent, student, teacher, principal and superintendent is on the same page around measuring what has value and then telling that story.

-We have a moral imperative to support each other where we can.
+We have a moral imperative to support each other where we can now more than ever.
 If there is any way in which the MIDAS team or technology can help in your work, please contact us.